marcrusso/DROPA/README.md

 ●	A file containing query peak locations in Browser Extensible Data (BED) format (BED6 and BED12 are supported);

 ●	A reference set containing information about genes features (5’UTR, 3’UTR, CDE, etc.) in BED format and a gene reference in BED format; Reference sets for hg19 (Ensembl, UCSCgenes and RefSeq) and RefSeq for mm9 and mm10 are provided.
-Other reference set can be created downloading data from UCSC Table Browser (https://genome.ucsc.edu/cgi-bin/hgTables).
+Other reference set can be created downloading data from UCSC Table Browser (https://genome.ucsc.edu/cgi-bin/hgTables) or requested.

 ●	A gene expression table  containing the name of each gene in the reference set and its expression value (FPKM, TPM, microarray expression value, etc.), structured as follow: